-For these reasons, Pew has recommended that at least one vast, highly protected marine reserve be included in the Coral Sea Natural Park.
+For these reasons, Pew has recommended that at least one vast, highly protected marine reserve be included in the Natural Park of the Coral Sea.
 Within that area, fishing and other extractive activities would be prohibited.
+The livelihoods of local fishermen would not be affected because they would be able to continue fishing in waters where they are currently working.
 This level of protection would foster healthy marine ecosystems and help preserve the waters of New Caledonia for generations to come.

 A large-scale marine legacy

-Instituting a large and highly protected marine reserve in New Caledonia’s EEZ would also result in the chance to connect the Coral Sea Natural Park to the already declared Australian Coral Sea Marine Park.
+Instituting a large and highly protected marine reserve in New Caledonia’s EEZ would also result in the chance to connect the Natural Park of the Coral Sea to the already declared Australian Coral Sea Marine Park.
 Together, they would provide contiguous protection of an immense geographic area and would connect World Heritage sites in both EEZs.
 Linking these two parks would form the first transboundary protected marine area in the world, demonstrating a regional commitment to management of these waters and protection of the marine environment across the Pacific.

-The Coral Sea Natural Park would significantly contribute to France’s goal of protecting 20 percent of national waters by 2020.
-Extractive industrial and commercial activities would be banned in half of New Caledonia’s protected waters.
+The Natural Park of the Coral Sea would significantly contribute to France’s goal of protecting 20 percent of the nation’s waters by 2020.
+Extractive industrial and commercial activities would be banned in half of its protected waters.

 A large and highly protected marine reserve also would help meet what is known as the United Nations Aichi Biodiversity Target 11, which calls for 10 percent of the world’s marine and coastal areas to be protected by 2020.
-The Coral Sea Natural Park would make New Caledonia a global leader in ocean conservation.
-Today, some 15 percent of land areas are protected worldwide, while only about 2 percent of the ocean is similarly preserved.
+The Natural Park of the Coral Sea would make New Caledonia a global leader in ocean conservation.
+Today, some 15 percent of land areas are protected worldwide, while only about 3 percent of the ocean is similarly preserved.

 Facts: New Caledonia’s marine environment

-Chesterfield, Bellona, Astrolabe, Petrie, and Entrecasteaux are among New Caledonia’s isolated reefs and islands.
+In August 2018, the government of New Caledonia fully protected the Chesterfield, Bellona, Astrolabe, Petrie, and Entrecasteaux reefs.
+These are among New Caledonia’s most isolated reefs and islands.
 Considered among the last unspoiled sites on the planet, they are part of the territory’s ocean legacy.
-Scientists have shown that the pristine reefs of New Caledonia have a much greater biomass of fish and density of sharks than do 63 other sites in 17 Pacific Islands
+Scientists have shown that the reefs of New Caledonia have a much greater biomass of fish and density of sharks than do 63 other sites in 17 Pacific islands.

 Some 9,300 species have been identified in New Caledonia’s waters.
 They include 1,700 species of fish, 48 species of sharks, 27 species of marine mammals, 32 species of marine birds, and four species of turtles.1